vinilchandran/Android-ListView-Inside-ScrollView/README.md

 # Android ListView Inside ScrollView

 You can use the following function for solving the problem arise when putting a ListView inside a ScrollView.
-This will help you to set the heught of ListView depends on the item sum of list item height.
+This will help you to set the height of ListView depends on the item sum of list item height.

 ```java